rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --disable-d3d (Win)
 ### --disable-va (Linux)
 Disable use of graphics memory.
 (Use system memory.)
+Please note that OpencL filter cannot be used in this mode.

 ### --d3d
 Use d3d9 or d3d11 memory mode.
 (Windows only)